 What is your idea of perfect happiness?

-Lying by the pool in the sunshine on holiday
+Lying by the pool in the sunshine on holiday with my beautiful family.

 What is your most treasured possession?